msndvlpr/caronsale-code-challenge/README.md

 ## Testing
-- The project uses `flutter_test` and `mocktail` for unit testing.
+- The project uses `flutter_test` and `mocktail` for unit and widget testing.
 - Tests are available in the `test/` folder.
 - Run tests using:
   ```sh
   flutter test
   ```
-- Note: `authentication_repository_test.dart` does not run visually but can be executed via the command line.
+- Note: Tests under the 4 packages might need run only via `flutter test` command, because sometimes Flutter has some issues recognizing them as Test to be run visually.
+  Other Tests in the main app may run without issue either visually or command line.

 ## VIN Validation
 - A static validator in `utils/data_validator.dart` checks user input.